surabhi96/enpm661/project2/readme.txt

 In a window that pops up, you can see the obstacles in gray, the goal location in green and the explored nodes in blue.
 Finally, the path is shown in black.

-Note: The solve time from start:(5,5) to goal(295, 195) is 1123ms without visualization.
+Note: The solve time from start:(5,5) to goal(295, 195) is 1123ms without visualization and 30 min with visualization.